mokhtarabadi/meuse/docs/installation/configuration/_index.md

 The list of available parsers can be found in the yummy [README](https://github.com/exoscale/yummy#additional-yaml-tags).

-Secrets can be loaded using the special `!secret` or `!envvar` tags:
+Secrets can be loaded using the special `!secret` or `!envvar` (to read a secret from an environment variable) tags.

-- Use `!secret` when you want to directly write a secret value into the YAML file.
-This will mark the value as sensitive, so that Meuse can apply extra security measures.
-- Use `!envvar` to instruct Meuse to read the secret value from the specified environment variable at runtime.
-This is useful when you don't want the secret to appear in the YAML file itself, and prefer to provide it via environment variables.

-For example, use `password: !secret "my-password"` to specify the password directly, or `password: !envvar MY_DB_PASSWORD_ENV` to load it from the environment.
+These tags will indicate to Meuse that the value is a secret and extra security measures will be added to the variable.

 Here is a commented example of a Meuse configuration: